This post about decorating with houseplants was updated in December 2022.

 Faux plants have come a long way and look incredibly realistic these days.
 We love our Fiddle Leaf Fig Tree for it’s height and vibrant green color, and no one will ever known it isn’t real!

 Branches are another way to decorate with plants, and their height and gnarly shape makes a dramatic statement, perfect for a centerpiece or entryway.
+For more faux plant styling inspiration, check out this post.

 Moss in Every Shape and Size